Frequently Asked Questions

 What is your typical process for an important body of work or project?

-My process can be as simple as sitting down and begin making marks or more elaborate.
-In the case of the work for my Metro Station I made my drawing series by first, doing extensive research into the history of west los angeles where my metro station is located.
-The research included residents of the neighborhood, articles, books and statistics published by the government.
-I then made several studies of subject and composition before committing to the final work.
-I then spent, on average, fifteen hours a day for three months to complete my artwork.
+My process can be as simple as sitting down and beginning to make marks or more elaborate.
+In the case of the work for my Metro Station, I created my drawing series by first doing extensive research into the history of West Los Angeles, where my metro station is located.
+The research included talking to residents of the neighborhood, and reading articles, books, and statistics published by the government.
+I then made several studies of the subject and composition before committing to the final work.
+On average, I spent fifteen hours a day for three months to complete my artwork.

 What brand of pencil is your favorite or recommend above all others?

-For me Staedtler Mars Lumograph wood pencils are absolutely the highest quality pencil on the market.
-I find them to be the most consistent in construction, durability, and most importantly in mark making.
+For me, Staedtler Mars Lumograph wood pencils are absolutely the highest quality pencils on the market.
+I find them to be the most consistent in construction, durability, and most importantly, in mark making.
 I will be hard-pressed should they stop making them.

 Why do you have so many pencils?
 And how many do you actually have?

-The life of an artist has several uncertainties and such unpredictabilities drive me mad.
+The life of an artist has several uncertainties, and such unpredictabilities drive me mad.
 I bring order and regularity to my studio life by overstocking my materials.
-At the moment there are probably a few over 250 pencils, low reserves by my standards.
-I suspect that if I had to go through all my stashes throughout the studio, home, office, car, art supply toolbox it would be more like 500.
-Considering that I could easily kill that many on just one drawing it makes me nervous to have so few.
-I am like an alcoholic who will save, hide, squirrel away bottles/pencils in every corner his life.
+At the moment, I have probably a few over 250 pencils, which is low by my standards.
+I suspect that if I had to go through all my stashes throughout the studio, home, office, car, and art supply toolbox, it would be more like 500.
+Considering that I could easily use that many on just one drawing, it makes me nervous to have so few.
+I am like an alcoholic who will save, hide, and squirrel away bottles/pencils in every corner of his life.